The 50 best workplaces for innovators

 Los Angeles

 Building technology to defend children against sexual abuse, nonprofit Thorn collaborates with law enforcement, NGOs, governments, and private-sector partners.
-With fewer than 50 employees, Thorn has successfully identified more than 9,000 victims across 35 countries, in large part due to partnerships with tech giants such as Google, Facebook, and Twitter, which provide resources, technology, and expertise.
-A recent partnership with Google, for example, included integrating full-time Google engineers into Thorn’s product team for a six-month fellowship.
+With fewer than 50 employees, Thorn has successfully identified more than 9,000 child victims across 35 countries, in part due to partnerships with tech giants such as Google, Facebook, and Twitter, which provide resources, technology, and expertise.
+A recent partnership with Google.org, for example, included integrating full-time Google engineers into Thorn’s product team for a six-month fellowship.

 Workday